 Scan2CAD is an end-to-end file conversion solution.
 Using just one program, you can scan, edit, and convert your image.
 You can clean up raster images and prep them for optimal raster-to-vector conversion.
 After conversion, there’s an entire suite of vector editing tools, meaning you can cut, copy, move, and paste elements within your image, draw new vectors, add text, and more.
 This can be useful for optimizing poor raster images before conversion, e.g. converting GIF to DXF.download scan2cad for free here

 Using Scan2CAD’s intelligent conversion software can you save hours of precious time.
 Once you experience the convenience of using raster-to-vector conversion software, you’ll never go back to tracing over raster images manually on your CAD software.

 Scan2CAD also supports batch processing so you can automate conversions of thousands of files in a few clicks!
 All you have to do is select the files or folders you want to convert and choose the right settings.
-To learn about this feature in more detail, check out Scan2CAD’s user manual on batch conversion.
+Learn more about batch conversion and automation here.

 Scan2CAD is leaps and bounds ahead of competitors when it comes to dealing with raster images.
 Other conversion software will simply extract the raster images from your PDF, potentially leaving you with a huge number of different raster images for each page of your PDF.
 It’s not very efficient, and it makes it really hard to edit.
 Scan2CAD, meanwhile, saves all the raster images on one page as a single image, letting you get on with editing it as normal.download scan2cad for free here